BDC Hamburger Icon

 9/10

 The broadband internet industry is highly competitive.
 A handful of major companies offer similar products and prices, but not all fiber networks are the same.
 One of the biggest differentiators is upload speed, which tops out at just 35 Mbps with companies like Comcast and Spectrum.
-Generally speaking, when you come across an advertised speed rating, you’re seeing the faster download speed, but AT&T is one of the few providers to offer the same ultrafast gigabyte fiber and dedicated speeds for both uploading and downloading.
-The same speed for uploads and downloads is commonly referred to as symmetrical speed.
+In most cases, advertised speed refers to the faster download rate.
+AT&T, however, is one of the few providers to offer the same ultrafast gigabit fiber and dedicated speeds for both uploading and downloading.
+That is commonly referred to as symmetrical speed.

-Upload speeds affect your ability to transfer files and connect to servers, both of which are important for data backup and video conferencing.
-For media-focused businesses or any enterprise with a large in-office staff, the ability to upload large files without interruption or communicate effectively with video conferencing tools depends on fast upload speeds.
-That’s why AT&T’s symmetrical service, if it’s available in your area, should be at the top of your list.
+Upload speeds affect your ability to transfer files and connect to servers — both essential for data backup and video conferencing.
+For media-focused businesses or any enterprise with a large in-office staff, the ability to upload large files without interruption or communicate effectively with video conferencing tools relies on fast upload speeds.
+That’s why AT&T’s symmetrical service should be at the top of your list if it’s available in your area.

 Did You Know?Did you know

-Only Verizon competes with AT&T when it comes to high download and upload speeds for fiber customers.
-Get the details in our full Verizon review.
+Only Verizon can compete with AT&T’s speedy download and upload speeds for fiber customers.
+Get the details in our comprehensive Verizon Business Internet review.

-You’ll be able to find many of the same connectivity features across the major business internet service providers with similar pricing in select markets.
-However, there are a few areas where AT&T distinguishes itself from the competition.
+You’ll find many of the same connectivity features across the major business internet service providers with similar pricing in select markets.
+There are a few areas, however, in which AT&T stands out from the competition.

 AT&T is unique in its ability to offer dedicated internet and fiber customers plans with the same speeds for uploading and downloading.
-While most major ISPs offer roughly comparable download speeds in significant markets, the same cannot be said for uploading.
-Comcast and Spectrum are only able to offer a maximum upload speed of 35 Mbps with any plan, while Verizon’s fastest gigabit fiber connection is limited to 880 Mbps for uploading.
-With AT&T, however, you’ll get an upload speed that’s just as fast as the download speed — and those speeds could reach as high as 5 Gbps, far outpacing the competition.
+Most major ISPs offer roughly comparable download speeds in key markets, but the same isn’t true for upload speeds.
+Comcast and Spectrum cap uploads at 35 Mbps on all plans, and Verizon’s fastest gigabit fiber connection tops out at 880 Mbps for uploading.
+With AT&T, however, you’ll get an upload speed just as fast as the download speed — and those speeds can reach up to 5 Gbps, far outpacing the competition.

 TipBottom line